 Introduction (Level one heading appear in a darker blue)

 Communication used in factories has until now been mainly wired communication, which has been preferred for its reliability.
-However, in recent years the shorter times of product development cycles demands greater flexibility in the layout of machines and sequence of processes, and pipeline construction, and there are increasing expectations for the use of radio links amongst of the sensors and machines used in the manufacturing and factory processes.
+However, in recent years the shorter times of product development cycles demands greater flexibility in the layout of machines and sequence of processes,, and there are increasing expectations for the use of radio links amongst of the sensors and machines used in the manufacturing and factory processes.

 This report is developed under the IEEE 802 Network Enhancements for Next Decade Industry Connections Activity (NEND-ICA).
-It addresses the converged integration and bridged {suggest to replace with integration of} wired and wireless IoT communications in the factory environment.
+It addresses the integration and bridged wired and wireless IoT communications in the factory environment.
 The report includes use cases and requirements within the factory wireless environment.
 It presents problems and challenges observed within the factory and reports on feasibility of some possible solutions for overcoming these issues.
 Areas that may benefit from standardization are highlighted.